base/commerce-payments/docs/operations/Void.md

 ### Process Flow
 1. **Authorization Check**: Verifies that capturable funds exist for the payment
 2. **State Clearing**: Sets `capturableAmount` to zero permanently
-3. **Fund Return**: Transfers all capturable funds back to the original buyer
+3. **Fund Return**: Transfers all capturable funds back to the original payer
 4. **Event Emission**: Emits `PaymentVoided` for tracking
 5. **Permanent Effect**: Payment can never be captured after voiding